ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 ##### Double Write in Disk Databases

-In Altibase, differences in page size between the Altibase system and the underlying file system may result in incomplete pages if the server abnormally terminates during disk I/O operations.
+If the page size of the Altibase system is different the physical page size of the file system, and if the Altibase server terminates abnormally during the disk I/O, the page may be corrupted.

-To prevent such issues, Altibase saves a copy of the page to a Double Write file on the disk before writing it to its original location.
-Upon system restart, Altibase compares the contents of the Double Write file with the actual page content to restore any corrupted pages.
+To avoid this, Altibase saves the same image to a "double-write file" on the disk and then saves the page back to its original location when the page is flushed.
+Furthermore, when the Altibase server is restarted, it compares the contents of the double-write file with that of the actual page, and restores any corrupted pages.

-While the Double Write feature enhances data integrity by compensating for disk-related issues, it may impact system performance.
-Users have the option to disable this feature for performance optimization.
+The double write function in disk database compensates for disk errors, but can degrade the system's performance.
+This feature may not be used by the user for performance.

 ##### Double Write in Memory Databases